-Universities are supposed to be institutions of higher learning.
-Over the last decade, society has learned a tremendous amount about tobacco industry strategies to defraud and deceive the public, bolster its image and curry favor with legislators by giving grants to selected academics and universities.
-However, it appears that in its hurry to grab PM's check and run to the bank, UVa hasn't learned anything at all.
+A University is supposed to be an institution of higher learning.
+Society has learned a tremendous amount in the last nine or ten years about tobacco industry strategies to defraud and deceive the public, bolster its image and curry favor with legislators by giving grants to selected academics and universities.
+It appears that in its hurry to grab PM's check and run it to the bank, though, UV hasn't learned anything at all.